Information Security Investment Program

 Goals of the Program

-Our program includes mandatory cybersecurity awareness training for all employees, swift incident response aligned with UC standards, and installation and management of security software on university-owned computers.
-We are also strengthening our multi-factor authentication (MFA) protocols and ensuring all health email systems have a Data Loss Prevention solution.
+We aim to increase the completion rate of mandatory cybersecurity awareness training for all employees, to ensure the installation and management of security software on university-owned computers, to strengthen multi-factor authentication (MFA) protocols, and to ensure that all health email systems have a Data Loss Prevention solution.

 Technology Scope